 The information on this page is for full-time undergraduate home students receiving support from Student Finance England under the Education (Student Support) Regulations.
 If you are a part-time undergraduate, or a postgraduate student, or receiving funding from a different funding authority, please contact us for further advice as arrangements may vary.

 If you are thinking about leaving NTU, you need to get advice regarding your fees and funding.
 The information on this page outlines what will happen with your student finance and NTU tuition fees.

 Both the amount of fees a student is liable to pay and the grant (if applicable) / loan funding available for fees and living costs will be determined by the precise date on which a student withdraws.
-The official date of withdrawal will be determined by the academic school and this will be communicated directly to the relevant student finance service through the normal channels.
+The official date of withdrawal will be determined by the academic school and this should be communicated directly to the Student Loans Company by NTU.
 The precise date is usually based on when a student confirms in writing their intention to withdraw but we would ask both students and academic schools to be mindful of the deadlines set out below.

 Post-2016 – new fee and funding arrangements

 If a student withdraws and decides to return to Higher Education (either at NTU or at another institution), then they will be subject to the post-2016 tuition fee rates and new student finance arrangements.

 Pre-2016 fees and funding arrangements